Key facts

 Course overview

-Do you want to join the collaborative team supporting and caring for patients during surgery?
+Do you want to play a part in the multidisciplinary team supporting and caring for patients during surgery?

 You will feel empowered to step up as a leader in evidence-based intraoperative care, helping to drive change to improve the quality of nursing care and patient outcomes.